fecarmello/ScrapingDotNetCore/README.md

 # ScrapingDotNetCore
- Scraping in a url using HtmlAgilityPack and .Net Core
+ Simple example scraping in a url using HtmlAgilityPack and .Net Core